The Eras Tour: Impact

-The Eras Tour had an impact on the music industry, entertainment and beyond.
+The Eras Tour had a significant impact on the music industry, entertainment and beyond.
 It was described as one of the most prominent cultural phenomena of the 21st century, generating a level of attention similar to the 1960s' Beatlemania.
-The tour elevated the economy of its stops by revitalizing local businesses and tourism, attracted large crowds of spectators outside stadiums, dominated news cycles and social media, inspired tributes from governments and organizations.
+The tour revitalized local businesses and tourism, attracted large crowds of spectators outside stadiums, dominated news cycles and social media, and inspired tributes from governments and organizations.
 Critics often described the Eras Tour as a monocultural event demonstrating Swift's impact on popular culture.
 The tour fueled an increase in public consumption of her discography as well.
-Swift's net worth, which was $740 million before the tour began, was updated to $1.1 billion after the first 57 shows of the tour; Swift became the first billionaire in history with music as the main source of income.
+Swift's net worth, which was $740 million before the tour began, was updated to $1.1 billion after the first 57 shows of the tour, making Swift the first billionaire in history with music as the main source of income.
 Sportico reported that the NFL stadiums Swift performed at garnered substantial revenue from concessions and merchandise sales, and parking permits.
+A carbon footprint analysis by the climate consultancy Greenly estimated the tour's emissions, noting that merchandise was a notable contributor.
+By its calculations, if 25,000 attendees at each show bought a single T-shirt, the resulting emissions would amount to roughly 19,370 tonnes of CO2.